mustansarfiaz/DDAM-PS/README.md

 python train_da_dy_cluster.py --cfg configs/prw_da.yaml
 ```

 **Note**: At present, our script only supports single GPU training, but distributed training will be also supported in future.
-By default, the batch size is set to 4, which requires about 27GB of GPU memory.
+By default, the batch size is set to 4 for CUHK-SYSU.
 If your GPU cannot provide the required memory, try smaller batch size and learning rate (*performance may degrade*).